ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab01.md

   * Remove the printing of "i=" each time.
 Instead just print the number.
 And Instead of printing a newlne after each number, just print one space.
 We do that by changing <code>cout &lt;&lt; "i=" &lt;&lt; i &lt;&lt; endl;</code> to <code> cout &lt;&lt; i &lt;&lt; " ";</code>
   * Add a line that prints a newline at the very end, just after the for loop is over, but BEFORE the <code>return 0;</code> statement.

-As a reminder, you get out of emacs with CTRL/X followed by CTRL/C.  It will ask if you want to save changes; type y for yes.
+*Note: As a reminder, you get out of vim or gvim with ESC:x or ESC:wq .
+You can get out of emacs with CTRL/X followed by CTRL/C.  It will ask if you want to save changes; type y for yes.*

-You get out of vim or gvim with ESC:x or ESC:wq

-Compile and run myProg01.cpp with these changes.
+4. Compile and run myProg01.cpp with these changes.
 The output should look like this:

 <pre>
 5 4 3 2 1